JPBotelho/portfolio/Portfolio/_posts/2021-03-31-MathVisualization.md

 ## Cellular Automata
 #### [Github]()
-Simulation of individual cell behaviour being based on collective status.
+Simulation of individual cell behaviour being based on neighbour status.

+Cellular Automata operates on a grid, where a cell can be either on or off.
+Every time the grid is refreshed, every cell will look for the status of its neighbours in order to set its own status.
+The rules used can vary; the one I implemented stated that every cell will adopt the status of the majority of its neighbours.
+So if most are a 0, it will turn to a 0 as well.
+This method is often used in procedural generation, mainly in cave generation.
+A well known application of this technique is Conway's Game of Life.

 {:refdef: style="text-align: center;"}
 ![Test](/assets/images/CellularAutomata.png "ageag")
 {: refdef}